Opentribes/Concepts/Map/index.md

 ## Storage
 After generating the values, the values will be stored in a file.
 The filename will contain meta informations for the map.
 Those are the maximum widht and bytesize for values.

-map_10000_4.txt = map width is 10000 and each value in the file is 4 character long. with those values you can read very performant the specific section of a map.
+map_10000_10000_4.txt = map width is 10000, height is 10000 and each value in the file is 4 character long. with those values you can read very performant the specific section of a map.

 ## Display